 How Safe is Zambia?

 Threat level: Medium-High

 The current travel advice for Zambia is to remain vigilant during travel in the country.
-There is a general threat of terror aimed at western travellers, be cautious of this threat and take basic safety precautions during travel.
+There is a general threat of terror aimed at western travellers and the overall travel advice for Zambia is to remain cautious of this threat and take basic safety precautions during travel.
 The crime rate in Zambia is relatively high in most parts of the country.

 Rural areas are a particular risk to travellers as many locals do not take kindly to outsiders and often take advantage of vulnerable individuals.
 An increase of ritual murders has taken place since April 2016.